-Recycling means setting aside materials that can be recycled so they can be collected and then made into new products.
+Recycling means setting aside materials that can be recycled so they can be collected and then made into new products by manufacturers.

 See below for the recycling assistance, supplies, and guides provided by the King County Green Schools Program for school and district participants.
 Also see Reducing food waste in schools.

-For each participant, the Green Schools Program assigns a program representative who will visit the school or district facility, help students and staff members assess current practices, and offer guidance on reducing, reusing, and recycling.
+For each participant, the Green Schools Program assigns a program representative who helps students and staff assess current practices, and offers guidance on rethinking, reducing, reusing, and recycling.
 The representative assists each school or district team to make improvements, solve problems, and promote successes.

-The program provides recycling stickers and indoor bins.
-Use the helpful guides listed below, and the recycling resources on the program website.
+The program provides recycling stickers and indoor recycling bins.
+Use the guides listed below and see other recycling resources.

-- Recycling stickersDownload PDF 300 K The program provides stickers that can be adhered to indoor recycling bins as well as signs for posting above recycling bins.
+- Recycling stickersDownload PDF 300 K The program provides stickers that can be placed on indoor recycling bins or signs to post above recycling bins.

-- Recycling containersDownload PDF 150 K The program provides recycling containers, as needed, up to $200 per school.
-King County purchases the recycling containers directly from a vendor and has them delivered to participating schools.
+- Recycling containersDownload PDF 150 K The program provides indoor recycling bins, as needed, up to a maximum of $250 for schools serving 40% or more free and reduced lunch and schools in Auburn, Federal Way, Highline, Kent, and Renton school districts, and up to a maximum of $150 for other schools.
+King County buys the recycling bins directly from a vendor and has them delivered to participating schools.

-- Recycling collection optionsDownload PDF 165 K Use this guide to help decide how your school will empty its indoor recycling containers and transport them to its outdoor recycling Dumpster.
+- Recycling collection optionsDownload PDF 165 K Use this guide to help decide how your school will empty its indoor recycling bins and take the recyclable materials to the outdoor recycling container or dumpster.

 - Milk carton recyclingDownload PDF 95 K Use this guide to plan and initiate milk carton recycling and leftover liquids collection at your school.